Moving Day (New York City): Descriptions

 In her 1832 book Domestic Manners of Americans, English writer Frances Trollope, mother of novelist Anthony Trollope, described the city on Moving Day:

 On the 1st of May the city of New York has the appearance of sending off a population flying from the plague, or of a town which had surrendered on condition of carrying away all their goods and chattels.
 Rich furniture and ragged furniture, carts, wagons, and drays, ropes, canvas, and straw, packers, porters, and draymen, white, yellow, and black, occupy the streets from east to west, from north to south, on this day.
 Every one I spoke to on the subject complained of this custom as most annoying, but all assured me it was unavoidable, if you inhabit a rented house.
 More than one of my New York friends have built or bought houses solely to avoid this annual inconvenience.

 John Pintard, a co-founder of the New-York Historical Society described moving day in a letter to his daughter Eliza in 1832 or 1833:

 Tuesday 1st May.
 Hazy, raw.
 Yest[erda]y was very unfavorable for the general moving of our great city.
 High rents, incommodious dwellings, & necessity combine to crowd our streets with carts overloaded with furniture & hand barrows with sofas, chairs, sideboards, looking glasses & pictures, so as to render the sidewalks almost impassable.
 The practice of all moving on one day, & give up & hiring Houses in Feb[ruar]y is of an antient[sic] custom & when the city was small & inhabitants few in number, almost every body owned or continued for years tenants in the same houses.
 Few instances of removals were seen, but now N[ew] York is literally in an uproar for several days before & after the 1st of May.
 This practice of move all, to strangers appears absurd, but it is attended with the advantage of affording a greater choice of abodes in the Feb[ruar]y quarter.

-Frontiersman Davey Crockett described his experience of Moving Day when he came to the city to be guest of honor at a dinner given by the Whig Party in 1834:
+Frontiersman Davy Crockett described his experience of Moving Day when he came to the city to be guest of honor at a dinner given by the Whig Party in 1834:

 By the time we returned down Broadway, it seemed to me that the city was flying before some awful calamity.
 "Why," said I, "Colonel, what under heaven is the matter?
 Everyone appears to be pitching out their furniture, and packing it off."
 He laughed, and said this was the general "moving day."
 Such a sight nobody ever saw unless it was in this same city.
 It seemed a kind of frolic, as if they were changing houses just for fun.
 Every street was crowded with carts, drays, and people.
 So the world goes.
 It would take a good deal to get me out of my log-house; but here, I understand, many persons "move" every year.